Moonfin-Client/.github/profile/README.md

 - **MakD's Jellyfin-Media-Bar** - Inspiration for the media bar feature
 - All the contributors to the upstream Jellyfin projects

+Special thanks to everyone who has supported Moonfin development through donations and feedback!

 ## License

-Moonfin clients inherit the licenses of their respective upstream projects.
+Moonfin clients inherit the licenses of their respective upstream projects:
+- Android TV / Fire TV: GPL v2
+- Roku: GPL v2

 See individual client repositories for specific licensing information.

 ---